Documentary Boot Camp – A Master Class with Melody Gilbert

 Melody Gilbert has directed, produced, shot (and sometimes edited) character-driven stories for more than 20 years.
 Her seven feature-length documentaries are noteworthy for featuring a rare intimacy with her subjects as she unearths previously hidden worlds.
 She works mostly solo and has the ability to get people to reveal their innermost thoughts, whether it’s the family of a child who can’t feel pain (A Life Without Pain/SXSW), a former Vice President of the United States (Fritz: The Walter Mondale Story/PBS), or a physically healthy person who wants to become an amputee (Whole/Sundance Channel).

 Melody directed, produced, and shot The Summer Help (2016), co-directed the first 3D documentary made in Bulgaria, Steps In The Fire, and she also served as a producer on three Minnesota-made films, American Heart (2013), The Starfish Throwers (2014), and Women Outward Bound (2015).
-She is currently finishing her latest documentary, Silicone Soul, which explores the emotional connection some people have to their synthetic companions and what that means for the future of human relationships.
+In 2018, Melody premiered her newest documentary, Silicone Soul (2018) which explores the emotional connection some men and women have to their synthetic companions and what that means for the future of human relationships.

 Six years ago Melody moved to Eastern Europe where she taught filmmaking and journalism at American University in Bulgaria.
 She is the founder of Docuclub Minnesota, a recipient of the very first McKnight Foundation Artist Fellowship for Filmmakers, and a huge fan of Dunn Brother’s Coffee.
 She first taught Documentary Boot Camp for FilmNorth in 2006.